INEOS Grenadier

 Results

 INEOS Grenadier has evolved from a pipedream to a reputable 4x4 brand.
-With over 100k customers on the waiting list and tens of thousands of pre-orders.
-The vehicle is touring the world, in production and set for launch in late 2022.
+With over 20k customers on the road and a growing waiting list.

 The brand now has a loyal fanbase, adorns Mercedes F1 cars and even lends its name to ‘The INEOS Grenadiers’ cycling team.
 Not bad for something that started as an idea in a West London pub only 5 years ago.